7 Best Cordless Vacuums of 2026

 As a licensed general contractor, I track what is on the floor as closely as I track what is on the walls.
 Job site dust, drywall particles, sawdust, pet hair from the dog who follows me room to room — I have vacuumed it all with everything from commercial shop vacs to flimsy cordless stick vacuums that died in a month.
 After years of testing cordless vacuums in both professional and home settings, I can tell you that this category has matured to the point where most people can ditch their corded vacuum entirely.

-This roundup covers the 8 best cordless stick vacuums you can buy right now, from premium laser-equipped models to budget-friendly options that punch well above their weight class.
+This roundup covers the 7 best cordless stick vacuums you can buy right now, from premium laser-equipped models to budget-friendly options that punch well above their weight class.
 I evaluated each one on suction performance, battery life, weight, filtration, and total cost of ownership — because the sticker price does not tell the whole story when replacement batteries and filters are part of the equation.
+Every pick here is a current 2026 model; I rechecked availability and pricing for this update, and the lineup below still reflects what is genuinely worth buying today.
+One change worth flagging up front: Dyson has stepped back from selling directly through Amazon, so all three Dyson picks now ship from marketplace sellers at prices above Dyson’s own list.
+I have left them in because they are still excellent machines, but I have said plainly where that changes the buying advice.

 | Product | Price | Buy |